- Student Life

 Dr. William Meckley, Dean of the SCCC School of Music, holds the Doctor of Philosphy degree from the Eastman School of Music, where he studied advanced jazz conducting with Rayburn Wright.
 He is a recipient of State University of New York Chancellors' Award for Excellence in Teaching and the SUNY Chancellors Award for Excellence in Scholarship and Creative Activities.
 Cited by Metroland, as one of the Capital Regions' "best" jazz musicians, Dr. Meckley is also an active freelance trombonist and conductor throughout New York and the Eastern United States.

-Tickets are $20 for the general public; $6 for non-SCCC students; and free for SCCC students.
-For tickets, please contact the School of Music at (518) 381-1231 or by e-mail at firstname.lastname@example.org.
+Tickets are $20 for the general public; $6 for non-SCCC students; and free for SCCC students, faculty and staff with ID.
+For tickets, please contact the School of Music at (518) 381-1231, ext.
+2 or by e-mail at email@example.com.

 Begley Building, Room 201